 The Bible is a collection of writings ranging over a thousand years in time.
 It’s composed of two main books – The Old Testament and the New Testament.
 The claims for The Old Testament are that it is a history of the Jews while The New Testament deals mainly with the life and death of a man-god, Jesus of Nazareth, and the spread of Christianity by several evangelists, notably St Paul.

-As archaeologists have been unable to verify the historical validity of events in The Old Testament it should be classed as a fictional account.
+As archaeologists have been unable to verify the historical validity of events in The Old Testament it should be classed as a fictional account (see our post on biblical love quotes from the Old Testament).
 In the case of The New Testament, in spite of the not inconsiderable efforts of Christian scholars, there has been no discovery of evidence of the existence of the New Testament’s hero, or the events or the accounts of his life and death, and it should therefore also be considered fictional.

 And yet, apart from the works of Shakespeare, the Bible has had an incredible influence on history.
 The influence of the New Testament has penetrated almost every part of the world apart from a few countries that ban it in favour of their own sacred books.

 The Bible is widely quoted and comes second only to Shakespeare in that.
 The most prominent English translation, the King James Authorised Bible, was produced roughly at the same time as Shakespeare’s works, and quotations from the two are often confused as they are both written in Early Modern English and both contain expressions of wisdom.